TaskCron model reference¶

 - You should not create TaskCron instances directly.
 Instead, use the

-method of the Queue class to create a cron definition. args
+add_cronmethod of the Queue class to create a cron definition. argsandkwargsinspecmust be JSON serializable.

 Example